Ricky-Fr/XTouch-Mini-Script/compiled/README.md

 # 📦 Compiled Scripts

-Ce dossier contient les versions compilées du script XTouch Mini pour Ableton Live.
+This folder contains compiled versions of the script XTouch Mini for Ableton Live.

-👉 Copiez ces fichiers dans le dossier `Ableton/User Remote Scripts` pour les utiliser.
+👉 Please copy these files into the folder `Ableton/User Remote Scripts`.

+The user manual will guide you through the installation and use of this script.

+IMPORTANT: The compiled script available here is a DEMO VERSION limited to 10 minutes and requires the purchase of a license, which will soon be available on the website or by leaving me a message.

+Have Fun.